-If like a lot of people you live in a city it’s also more than likely that you barely know your neighbours and the chances of sitting down with some of them each night for a round of drinks and a discussion about the day are just about non existent.
-But for those in the motorhome community getting to know your neighbours is just part of getting around in your motorhome.
+If like a lot of people you live in a city it’s also more than likely that you barely know your neighbours.
+The chances of sitting down with some of them each night for a round of drinks and a discussion about the day are just about non-existent.
+For those in the motorhome community getting to know your neighbours is only part of getting around in your motorhome.

 Last year when we updated our motorhome and hit the road on a much more regular basis than the 4 or 5 days a year we had been reduced to when we owned an ran our own business.
-We started getting to places that we hadn’t been too before and we started spending more than one night at some of the places.
+We started getting to places that we hadn’t been too before, and we began spending more than one night at some of the locations.

-Sarah and I have never been the most social people in the world so it was something of a shock the first time we had another motorhomer invite themselves over for happy hour.
-Actually it was probably more the fact that he wanted to start at 4pm when to us wine o’clock starts at 5 but then that’s all part of the more relaxed lifestyle for some and something that we had to learn to get used too.
+Sarah and I have never been the most social people in the world, so it was something of a shock the first time we had another motorhomer invite themselves over for happy hour.
+Actually, it was probably more the fact that he wanted to start at 4pm when to us wine o’clock begins at 5 but then that’s all part of the more relaxed lifestyle for some and something that we had to learn to get used too.

-When we started our trip to the South Island earlier this year we were still adapting to the motorhome lifestyle and probably didn’t make the most of the social opportunities that presented themselves.
-But as we started to get used to the relaxed lifestyle and threw off the shackles of the city that I started interact with other motorhomers.
+When we started our trip to the South Island earlier this year, we were still adapting to the motorhome lifestyle.
+We probably didn’t make the most of the social opportunities that presented themselves.
+But as we started to get used to the relaxed lifestyle and threw off the shackles of the city that we started to interact with other motorhomers.

 So it was back in the north that we had no sooner settled into the Park in Plimmerton than Reene and Geoff came to visit.
 Then a few weeks later an email arrived from Fred and Christine inviting us to the Dethleffs gathering being held at Mahinepua where we ran into John, who also owns a Dethleffs motorhome, that we had also met briefly in Blenheim.

-We had enjoyed our time with Adrian and Sally so much that we decided in September to go visit them in Hastings and spent a few days catching up with both of them whilst exploring the sights of both Napier and Hastings.
-I think that’s one of the wonderful things about the motorhome lifestyle is the chance to visit but take your own bed with you so that when you want to retreat to your own space it’s an easy thing to do.
+We had enjoyed our time with Adrian and Sally so much that we decided in September to go visit them in Hastings and spent a few days catching up with both of them while exploring the sights of both Napier and Hastings.
+I think that one of the beautiful things about the motorhome lifestyle is the chance to visit but take your own bed with you so that when you want to retreat to your personal space, it’s an easy thing to do.

 And then recently as those who have been following my blog will know, We again caught up with Dave and Nita when they invited us to join them on the EBOP Safari around Taranaki with another group of people that we got to know.

-A couple of weeks ago we returned to Puriri Bay where we talked with Ken and Malcolm long time visitors to the bay who like us had heard that John (John and Gaylene) who we met last year was suffering from some major health issues and was waiting on a bypass.
-This however didn’t stop them from sending John photos of the fish they had caught and him from commenting on my blog about how it was unfair that we were there and he wasn’t.
+A couple of weeks ago we returned to Puriri Bay where we talked with Ken and Malcolm long time visitors to the bay who like us had heard that John (John and Gaylene) who we met last year was suffering from some significant health issues and was waiting on a bypass.
+This, however, didn’t stop them from sending John photos of the fish they had caught and him from commenting on my blog about how it was unfair that we were there and he wasn’t.

-Motorhoming is being part of community and over the last year Sarah and I have discovered what a caring bunch of people are in this community and we are enjoying being part of it.
-The whole experience is so much more than just going from place to place looking at the views or doing the tourist things it’s about the people as well.
+Motorhoming is part of the community, and over the last year, Sarah and I have discovered what a caring bunch of people are in this community, and we are enjoying being part of it.
+The whole experience is so much more than just going from place to place, looking at the views or doing the tourist things it’s about the people as well.

 To view the places we have visited click here to see them on Google maps.
 You can click the links to read the blog about that area.